Global Airlines: Fleet

-The company purchased its first aircraft in May 2023, a former China Southern A380.
+Hi Fly Malta is the registered operator of 9H-GLOBL, a former China Southern A380 acquired in May 2023.
 In November 2023, the company announced a maintenance and refurbishment contract with JETMS, a Lithuanian company that is certified to repair small executive jets and narrow-body regional aircraft.
 The following month, it announced the appointment of Factorydesign as its 'cabin design partner'.

-A second A380 was used for publicity shots, another former Singapore Airlines aircraft subsequently operated by Hi Fly Malta with the registration 9H-MIP.
-However, this aircraft was later sold to another lessor and underwent refurbishing work.